"jjj"

 Key Notes:

-• Calling a Function: Use the function name followed by parentheses.
+- Calling a Function: Invoke the function by writing its name followed by parentheses.
 Provide arguments if required.

 These examples and syntax explanations provide a comprehensive understanding of Python functions, covering their usage in various scenarios.